HuMMan: Multi-Modal 4D Human Dataset for Versatile Sensing and Modeling: Toolchain

 \textbf{2D Keypoint Projection.} To obtain high-quality 2D keypoints $\cP_{2D} \in \mathbb{R}^{P \times 2}$, we project the triangulated 3D keypoints to image space via calibrated camera parameters.
 Note that this step is only needed for stage II keypoint annotation.

 \textbf{Keypoint Quality.} We use $\cP_{2D}$ and $\cP_{3D}$ as keypoint annotations for 2D Pose Estimation and 3D Pose Estimation, respectively.
 To gauge the accuracy of the automatic keypoint annotation pipeline, we manually annotate a subset of data.
-The average Euclidean distance between annotated 2D keypoints and reprojected 2D keypoints $\cP_{2D}$ is $15.13$ pixels.
+The average Euclidean distance between annotated 2D keypoints and reprojected 2D keypoints $\cP_{2D}$ is $15.13$ pixels on the resolution of $1920\times1080$.